shijq23/donkeycar/README.md

 # donkeycar: a python self driving library

 This is a fork from [Donkeycar](http://donkeycar.com).
-This fork has the following enhancement.
+This fork has the following enhancements.

 * use SunFounder Smart Video Car Kit V2.0/SunFound PiCar V
-* use usb camera
-* add software ESC tuned for SunFounder car
-* enable Client/Server model
+* enable SONY DUALSHOCK 4 Wireless Controller for PS4
-* add remote autopilot
-* enable ps4 game controller

 ## Quick Links